-The impact of the Collateral Valuation Adjustment will be confined to 2012 if the market price of Aspen Group shares remains at or above the current \$0.35/share valuation level.
-As of the filing date of this report, Aspen Group had reduced its line of credit balance from \$250,000 to \$100.
+The impact of the collateral valuation adjustment will be confined to 2012 if the market price of Aspen Group shares remains at or above the current \$0.35/share valuation level.
+As of the March 18, 2013, Aspen Group had reduced its line of credit balance from \$250,000 to \$100.
 In 2013, the amount of interest expense is not expected to increase over 2012 levels.
-As Aspen Group de-emphasizes third-party sourced certificate programs, the level of Bad Debt Expense is likely to be reduced.
+As Aspen Group de-emphasizes third-party sourced certificate programs, the level of bad debt expense is likely to be reduced.